rubrikinc/rubrik-powershell-sdk/docs/powershell/cmdlets/New-RscMutationMisc.md

 Disables a Rubrik Support representative's access to the customer's account.

 - There is a single argument of type DisableSupportUserAccessInput.
 - Returns System.String.
+### disabletprorg
+Disable TPR for an organization.

+- There is a single argument of type DisableTprOrgInput.
+- Returns System.String.
 ### dissolvelegalhold
 Dissolve legal hold on snapshots.